 Wallpapering is at times a tricky job, especially if you don’t understand the common problems which can occur without the proper preparation and planning.
-This guide should help you diagnose and fix many of the most common wallpapering problems, and will help you to avoid them in the future.
+These tips should help you diagnose and fix many of the most common wallpapering problems and will help you to avoid them in the future.

 White Seams Visible

 If, after applying the wallpaper, white seams or lines are showing between the sheets, you have either not butted the sheets together properly or the paper has shrunk as it has dried.
 Make sure sheets are butted together properly and roll the seam with a Seam Roller.
 Lining the wall with lining paper will also help stop this problem.
 It is also important to let the paste soak into the paper properly before hanging.

 The occasional bubble in wallpaper is hard to avoid, but if you are seeing lots of bubbles, you are doing something wrong.
 To Prevent bubbles, check that you are not using too much paste and that the paste you do use is evenly spread.
 Also, make sure you have allowed the paste to soak in properly.
 To remove bubbles in the paper that has already been hung, pierce with a knife and allow excess paste to escape.
 If the bubble is air, pierce and flatten, brushing over with a small amount of paste on a brush.
 Sponge this down after a short while to finish.

 Creases sometimes occur when hanging paper around or into a corner.
 Small creases can be treated like bubbles (see above).